amsa-code/risky/geotools-extras/README.md

 geotools-extras
 =================

-Tools for reading shapefiles from files or zip files and checking if a shape file contains a point.
+Tools for reading shapefiles from files or zip files and checking if a shape file contains a lat long point.